 English Language Arts

-- Generally assigned each night (Monday-Friday).
+Generally assigned each night (Monday-Friday).
 Students do not have a traditional text book.
 They will be using a consumable text that contains both in-class work and homework.
 The book is broken down by chapter, so there are 13 small consumable texts.
 Homework is generally assigned with 5-10 minutes left of the class time so that students can get started and ask questions.
-Some students are able to complete the work during this time, but it still should be brought home for parents to check.
+Some students are able to complete the work during this time, but it still should be brought home so parents can see it.

 Social Studies will have homework on occasion.
 Students will read from their textbooks and then engage in group learning projects.
 Students may also use a "Student Guide" instead of their textbook.
 The "Student Guide" for the current unit should be in the child's binder.

 Science will have homework on occasion.
 Students will read from their textbooks (one consumable textbook for each unit) and engage in hands-on work.
 Students will keep notes and concepts in a science notebook.
 Students will generally keep these with their own materials and parents may look at them at ANY time.

 Students have access to their texts through Engage Science website.